khouri/phd_first_experiments/README.md

 4. **pictures**:  Pictures folder

-5. **EDA.ipynb**: Exploratory data analisys over the datasets
+5. **EDA.ipynb**: Exploratory data analysis over the datasets

 6. **data_cleaning.ipynb**: Cleaning techniques to standardize the data

-7. **model_trainning.ipynb**: Sci-kit learn source code used to get the data and train it
+7. **model_training.ipynb**: Sci-kit learn source code used to get the data and train it

 8. **model_interpretation.ipynb**: Source code